kalkuteminal/Animation-DNA/02-Codex-DNA.md

 - publish render

 ## 3D branch
-3D branch include Maya and other 3D applications.
+3D branch include workflow with Maya (and other 3D applications, if used), Arnold and renderings from Maya or Arnold.

 [3D overview](#3d-branch-general-notes)  | [3D pipeline](#pipeline-development-and-data-transfer) | [Asset creation](#asset-creation) | [Layout and animation](#layout-and-animation) | [Lookdev](#look-development-and-rendering) | [FX](#fx)